FedyaS/Personal-Project-Collection/README.md

 # Personal-Project-Collection
 A small collection of personal projects

-I apologize in advance as some of the projects have spahgetti code and/or zero to none comments.
+I apologize in advance as some of the projects have spahgetti code and/or zero to few comments.
 I hope to have the time to fix that in the future.

 Here is an overview of all the projects: